sam-caldwell/contained/README.md

 a few environmental precautions.

 0. The `contained` wrapper container implements only the bootstrap and healthcheck.
 It has no other functionality.
 It does not interact with the underlying host.
+There is minimal attack surface for this health check.

 0. The `contained` wrapper container runs the child containers with minimal privileges.
 In fact, if network ports are set to zero (0) (default value), `bootstrap.go` will drop the